 4.3 Data analysis

 We quality checked the data for the presence of duplicate responses and unreliable answers.
 We considered unreliable responses to the electronic questionnaire where the time of completion was ≤ 5 minutes.
 Descriptive statistics were carried out, overall and by sex.
-To compare differences in proportions of POM use among the same participant at two point of times in life, namely before and after the arrival to Norway, we used the McNemar test.
+To compare differences in proportions of prescription-only medication use among the same participant at two point of times in life, namely before and after the arrival to Norway, we used the McNemar test.
+Differences in proportion of medication use by sex and health literacy were examined via the Chi-square or Fisher exact test.
 A p-value < 0.05 was considered statistically significant in this analysis.
 Data were processed and analyzed using IBM SPSS statistic version 26.0 and Stata MP version 16.

 5. Conclusion

 In a population of immigrants from Syrian living in Western Norway, there was a relatively high use of medications in both Norway and Syria, particularly painkillers and/or analgesics, which deserves some attention.
 Even though past use of medication without medical prescription was very common in Syria, this declined substantially in Norway, and reached a prevalence estimate comparable to that observed in the hosting community.
-Use of POMs only in Norway was uncommon, while one every seven participants reported such use only in Syria.
-Nation-wide research of greater sample size is needed to better understand health-related challenges faced by immigrant groups in Norway and factors associated with change in medication use in the transition from Syria to Norway.
+Use of prescription-only medications only in Norway was uncommon, while one every seven participants reported such use only in Syria.
+Low health literacy was related to greater use of antibiotics and total medication use in the homeland Syria, but not in the hosting country.
+Our study has a small number of participants, and this limitation must be considered when interpreting the findings.
+Nation-wide research of greater sample size is needed to better understand health-related challenges faced by immigrant groups in Norway and factors associated with change in medication use in the transition from Syria to Norway, including the effect of targeted health literacy interventions.

-Supplementary Materials: The following supporting information can be downloaded at: www.mdpi.com/xxx/s1, Figure S1: Proportion of past medication use without medical prescriptions in Syria, by sex; Figure S2: Proportion of recent prescription-only medication use in Norway, by sex and frequency of use; Figure S3: Proportion of recent OTC medication use in Norway, by sex.
-Supplement S1.
+Supplementary Materials: The following supporting information can be downloaded at: www.mdpi.com/xxx/s1, Figure S1: Proportion of past medication use without medical prescriptions in Syria, by sex; Figure S2: Proportion of recent prescription-only medication use in Norway, by sex and frequency of use; Figure S3: Proportion of recent OTC medication use in Norway, by sex; Figure S4: Proportion of past medication use without medical prescriptions in Syria, by level of health literacy (low, medium, high); Figure S5: Proportion of recent prescription-only medication use in Norway, by level of health literacy (low, medium, high); Figure S6: Proportion of recent OTC medication use in Norway, by level of health literacy (low, medium, high); Supplement S1.
 The study questionnaire.

 Author Contributions: Conceptualization, E.D., S.H., G.D. and A.L.; methodology, A.L. and G.D.; formal analysis, G.D. and A.L., data curation, G.D.; writing—original draft preparation, G.D. and A.L.; writing—review and editing, E.D., S.H., G.D. and A.L.; supervision, A.L.
 All authors have read and agreed to the published version of the manuscript.